fleabitdev/glsp/website/input/reference/src/compilation.md

 It's straightforward to serialize a `Vec<u8>` to a file.
 The next time your program runs, you can read that `Vec<u8>` back in, and pass it to [`glsp::load_compiled`] as a byte slice.
+The whole process is quite similar to OpenGL shader compilation.

 The GameLisp binary format has absolutely no stability guarantees.
 If you recompile your executable, then you must also recompile any GameLisp binaries which that executable has produced